 Here are five ways you can engage tenants and owners this Christmas.

 Everyone loves a good competition whether it’s on social media, on your website or offline.
 It’s a great way to get the community involved and get your brand name out there.
-Plus, it doesn’t have to be expensive!
+Plus, it doesn’t have to be costly!

 Here are some competition ideas for the taking:

 Competition prizes could include hampers, gift cards for Christmas shopping or groceries, Red Balloon experience vouchers, advent calendars and movie vouchers.
 Just make sure any competition you host adheres to these guidelines as you may require a permit.
-Additionally, any alcohol prizes must adhere to state guidelines.
+Additionally, any alcohol prizes must adhere to state and territory guidelines.

 Go back to basics and send a simple greeting card to your tenants and owners expressing your gratitude for the past year and wishing them well for the year to come.
-This a great way to engage tenants and owners during the holiday period and show that you care.
+This is a great way to engage tenants and owners during the holiday period and show that you care.

-If you opt to send physical cards, be sure to personalise the cards with client names and send them out at least week before Christmas so they arrive in advance.
+If you opt to send physical cards, be sure to personalise the cards with client names and send them out at least a week before Christmas so they arrive in advance.